Non-equilibrium bosonization of fractional quantum Hall edges: Non-equilibrium bosonization of complex fractional quantum Hall edges

 For the model with inter-mode interactions $\gamma \ne 0$, we consider first the transport properties for sharp interfaces.
-The tunneling current is evaluated by inserting the non-equilibrium GFs \eqref{eq:GFs_doublesteup_43}, into the formula for the tunneling current~\eqref{eq:tunneling_current}.
+In the long-$L$ limit, the tunneling current is evaluated by inserting the non-equilibrium GFs \eqref{eq:GFs_doublesteup_43}, into the formula for the tunneling current~\eqref{eq:tunneling_current}.
 As we have just discussed, the parameters for the considered setup are $V_{1,d}=V_{2,d}=V_{1,u}=0$, $V_{2,u}=V$, $\mathcal{T}_{2,u}=\mathcal{T}$, $n_{1,2}= 1$, and $(n_{2,1}, n_{2,2})= (0,1)$.
 With these parameters, we obtain from Eq.~\eqref{eq:tunneling_current} the following result for the tunneling current:

 where the dephasing rates $\gamma_{u,\pm}$ and the oscillation frequencies $\omega_{u,\pm}$ are given by

 with the phases

 We recall that $t_L = \cos \gamma$ and $r_L = - \sin \gamma$ for sharp interfaces, see Eq.~\eqref{eq:interfacetransmissionamplitudes}.
 Integrating Eq.~\eqref{eq:IT_integral_43} in the limit $a\to 0$, we find